eugeneyan/Data-Analysis-and-Statistical-Inference-Project/project.md

 ### Introduction:

-“An investment in education pays the best interest” - Benjamin Franklin.
+*“An investment in education pays the best interest” - Benjamin Franklin.*

 It is often said that education is the key to success.
-It broadens one’s mind, builds confidence to make decisions, face challenges and accept failures in life, and opens the door to new and better job opportunities.
-(Notwithstanding, some of the world’s richest and successful people were school drop outs.
-Steve Jobs never graduated from college and Bill Gates dropped out of university; they are the outliers who prove that one’s success does not completely depend on education).
+Education broadens one’s mind, builds confidence to make decisions, face challenges and accept failures, and opens the door to new and better job opportunities.
+(Notwithstanding, some of the world’s richest and most successful people were school dropouts.
+Steve Jobs never graduated from college while Bill Gates dropped out of university; they are the outliers who prove that success is not completely dependent on education).

 However, consider the cost of education.
-According to an article from Bloomberg, college costs have surged 500% in the US since 1985.
-Average tuition and fees at private schools in the 2013 - 2014 academic year was $30,094, up from $18,060 in 2002 - 2003, based on the College Board’s statistics.
-Consider also the ballooning education debt, which exceeded $1 trillion in the third quarter of 2013; the average debt load for the class of 2012 was $29,400.
+College costs have surged 500% in the US since 1985 (Jamrisko & Kolet, 2013).
+Average tuition at private schools was $30,094 in 2013 - 2014, up from $18,060 in 2002 - 2003 (Gage & Lorin, 2014).
+Education debt exceeded $1 trillion in the third quarter of 2013 (Gage & Lorin, 2014); average debt load for the class of 2012 was $29,400 (Ellis, 2013).
+Given the state of the economy today, a college education is by no means guaranteed a stable and decent paying job.

-In light of the above, this paper will attempt to answer the following question: "What is the relationship between one’s highest level education level attained and one’s income?”.
+In light of the above, this paper will examine the following question: *"What is the relationship between one’s highest level education level attained and one’s income?”*.
 Does education, across all levels, lead to higher income?
-Or do some education qualifications lead to greater increases in income?
+Or do certain education qualifications lead to greater increases in income?

 ### Data:

-To examine the research question above, this paper will be using data from the General Social Survey (“GSS”), a sociological survey used to collect data on demographic characteristics and attitudes of residents of the United States.
-While the GSS provides data from 1972 - 2012, to simplify the analyses, I will examine only responses from the year 2012.
+To examine the research question, data from the General Social Survey (“GSS”) will be used.
+The GSS is a sociological survey used to collect data on demographic characteristics and attitudes of residents of the United States.
+While the GSS provides data from 1972 - 2012, to simplify the analyses, this paper will examine only responses from the year 2012.
 The intent is to control for possible confounding variables including time, improvements in the education system, and rising levels of income.

-Data collection for the GSS was conducted through (i) computer-assisted personal interviews, (ii) face-to-face interviews, (iii) and telephone interviews).
-For the 2012 GSS data, the cases were a sample of all English and Spanish speaker people age 18 and over who were living in households at the time of the survey (or non-institutionalised) in the US.
-The two variables studied are the highest level of education attained (“education”) and total family income in constant dollars (“income”); given that there is no data collected on personal income, total family income will be examined as a proxy instead.
-In addition, while a measure of income in current dollars is available, I will examine income in constant dollars (i.e., inflation-adjusted income) to allow for comparison across time in future studies.
-Education is a categorical level with 5 levels (i.e., “Less than High School”, “High School”, “Junior College”, “Bachelor”, “Graduate” (i.e., Masters and above) and is labeled “degree" in the dataset.
+Data collection for the GSS was conducted through (i) computer-assisted personal interviews, (ii) face-to-face interviews, (iii) and telephone interviews.
+For the 2012 GSS data, the cases were a sample of all English and Spanish speaking people age 18 and over who were living in households at the time of the survey (or non-institutionalised) in the US.
+For this paper, the two variables studied are the highest level of education attained (“education”) and total family income in constant dollars (“income”); given that there is no data collected on *personal* income, *total family* income will be examined as a proxy.
+In addition, while a measure of income in *current dollars* is available, this paper will examine income in *constant dollars* (i.e., inflation-adjusted income) to allow for comparison across time with other studies.
+Education is a categorical variable with 5 levels (i.e., “Less than High School”, “High School”, “Junior College”, “Bachelor”, “Graduate” (i.e., Masters and above)) and is labeled “degree" in the dataset.
 Income is a continuous variable ranging from $383 - $178712, with a median of $34470, and is labeled “coninc” in the data set.

-The type of study is an observational study given that no random assignment of individuals to different conditions/treatments was conducting.
-With regard to sampling, full probability sampling, where every individual had a chance of being selected, was conducted; notwithstanding, there are some exceptions to this which will be discussed below.
-The sampling methodology is stratified sampling, where the population was stratified first by region followed by country.
+The study is an observational study given that there was no random assignment of individuals to different conditions/treatments.
+Full probability sampling, where every individual had a chance of being selected, was conducted; notwithstanding, there were exceptions that will be discussed below.
+The sampling method was stratified sampling; the population was stratified first by region followed by country.
 With regard to experimental design, there was no random assignment of individuals to different conditions or treatments.

-With regard to generalizability, the population of interest is the working US population.
-Given that the GSS data was collected via full probability sampling on the entire US population, the findings from this paper can be generalised to the entire working US population.
-Potential sources of bias in the GSS may arise given that the GSS does not sample from (i) minors and (ii) people who do not speak either English and Spanish.
-With regard to (i), the bias is likely to be minor (pun intended) given that our interest is examining one’s personal income; this is based on the assumption that minors are likely to still be pursuing an education and not have an income.
-With regard to (ii), a quick check and calculation from a 2011 Census on language use in the US suggests that 0.294% of the US population do not speak English and/or Spanish.
-Taking the above into account, the biases from the GSS are likely to have a negligible impact on the generalizability of this study.
+The population of interest is the working US population.
+As full probability sampling was conducted, the findings can be generalised to the entire working US population.
+Potential sources of bias may arise given that the GSS 2012 did not sample from (i) minors and (ii) people who do not speak either English and Spanish.
+For (i), the bias is likely to be minor (pun intended) given that our interest is examining the working population’s income, assuming that minors are still pursuing an education and not have an income.
+With regard to (ii), a quick check from the 2011 census on language use suggests that only 0.294% of the US population do not speak English and/or Spanish (Ryan, 2013).
+Thus, the biases in the 2012 GSS will likely have a negligible impact on the generalizability of this study.

 With regard to causality, the data cannot be used to establish causal links between the variables of interest as there was no random assignment to the explanatory/independent variable (i.e., education).
-Morally, randomly assignment people to different levels of education would be highly unethical.

 ### Exploratory data analysis:

+#### Education by Count and Percentage

 ```
 ## Lt High School    High School Junior College       Bachelor       Graduate